arcticoder/lqg-anec-framework/README.md

 ### Documentation
 Technical Documentation: See `docs/key_discoveries.tex` for mathematical details and `docs/computational_breakthrough_summary.tex` for performance analysis.

-## Framework Capabilities
+## Framework Capabilities (research-stage / validated on test data)

-The framework has been successfully validated with the following capabilities:
+The repository implements analysis routines for the following research tasks.
+Where capabilities are listed, they indicate implemented features and test-scale validation; they are not guarantees of operational performance.

-✅ **Single-point ANEC analysis**: Computes classical and quantum-corrected ANEC integrals
+- **Single-point ANEC analysis**: Computes classical and quantum-corrected ANEC integrals for configured parameter sets.
+Validate with `tests/` and analytic checks before relying on outputs.
-✅ **Parameter space scanning**: Maps violation regions across μ-τ parameter space
+- **Parameter space scanning**: Supports parameter sweeps and result aggregation.
+Interpret maps as exploratory guides; attach uncertainty summaries for any claim derived from them.
-✅ **EFT analysis**: Incorporates higher-order curvature corrections
+- **EFT analysis**: Tools for incorporating higher-order curvature corrections; document assumptions in `docs/` for each run.
-✅ **Warp bubble integration**: Compares LQG results with negative energy requirements
+- **Warp bubble comparison**: Utilities to compare simplified warp metrics with LQG outputs; these comparisons are conceptual and require domain review for physical claims.
-✅ **Automated reporting**: Saves results to JSON and generates plots
+- **Automated reporting**: Saves structured JSON artifacts and plotting scripts to `results/` or `artifacts/`; include seeds and environment metadata to reproduce runs.
-✅ **Polymer scale hierarchy**: Covers phenomenological to Planck scale physics
+- **Polymer scale exploration**: Enables sweeps across polymer scales; link any phenomenological claims to UQ artifacts.
-✅ **GPU-optimized QI analysis**: Large-scale quantum inequality violation detection
-✅ **Week-scale temporal sampling**: Extended integration for sustained negative energy analysis
+- **GPU-optimized workflows**: Experimental GPU acceleration paths included; profile and validate on your hardware.
+- **Extended temporal sampling**: Supports long-duration integration for research experiments; results should include sensitivity checks and convergence diagnostics.
+## Scope / Validation & Limitations

+- **Maturity**: Research-stage code and analyses.
+Results are provisional and depend on model choices, numerical tolerances, and sampling strategies.
+- **Reproducibility**: To reproduce reported outputs, run the scripts with the specified seeds and environment details; raw artifacts and run metadata should be published alongside any claim.
+- **Uncertainty Quantification**: Add sensitivity sweeps and bootstrap/resampling where possible; consult `docs/UQ-TODO.ndjson` for suggested tasks.
+- **Independent review**: Any claim with operational or physical implications should be reviewed by domain experts and accompanied by V&V artifacts.
+- **Safety & communications**: Avoid presenting simulation outputs as operational capabilities in public summaries; use conservative phrasing and include limitations.

 ### Example Output